mycordaapp/really-simple-serialisation/README.md

 * no commonly agreed rules for packaging different result types - for example how is a single scalar best represented ( its not valid json on its own) - or an exception.
-Most applications layer some convention around the core serialisers to solve these problem.
-* loss of type data.
-Java serialiser assume that the Java/Kotlin class is available to reconstruct the data and need the schema information derived from the class for this.
+Most applications layer some convention around the core serialisers to solve these problem. improv* loss of type data.
+Java class serialisers assume that the Java/Kotlin class is available to reconstruct the data and need the schema information derived from the class for this.
 This has two flaws:
     - it makes changes to wire formats problematic  (see above)
     - supporting non-java clients is harder